-Rubin was invited to speak at the UW by Michael Lerner, a former VDC comrade of Rubin’s at Berkeley who was then a 27-year-old visiting UW philosophy professor.
-While teaching Philosophy 110, an introduction to Karl Marx and New Left avatar Herbert Marcuse, Lerner was then attempting to organize a new antiwar group at the UW to fill the void left there by the nationwide implosion of Students for a Democratic Society (including the UW chapter) the preceding summer.
+Rubin was invited to speak at UW by Michael Lerner (b.
+1943), a former VDC comrade of Rubin’s at Berkeley who was then a 27-year-old visiting UW philosophy professor.
+While teaching Philosophy 110, an introduction to Karl Marx and New Left avatar Herbert Marcuse, Lerner was then attempting to organize a new UW antiwar group to fill the void left there by the nationwide implosion of Students for a Democratic Society (including the UW chapter) the preceding summer.
 Lerner hoped that Rubin’s appearance in Seattle would be a sufficient catalyst for such a group.

-One should note here that, as the Chicago Seven trial unfolded, many among the American antiwar movement had begun to consider Rubin a liability to the cause, viewing his increasingly theatrical anti-authoritarianism as counterproductive to more serious and studied arguments against the Vietnam War and the military-industrial complex in general.
+One should note here that, as the Chicago Seven trial unfolded, many among the American antiwar movement had begun to consider Rubin a liability to the cause, viewing his increasingly theatrical anti-authoritarianism as counterproductive to more serious and studious arguments against the Vietnam War and the military-industrial complex in general.
 Nevertheless, no one seemed at the time to deny that Rubin, despite his apparent self-infatuation, was an unusually charismatic and therefore catalytic public speaker, as amply evidenced by his HUB speech, in which he proved by turns equally flippant, poignant, and provocative.

 For example, the flippant Jerry Rubin, on the proceedings in Chicago: “The court is like a classroom.
 We’re there to see if we’re bad or good.
 At the end of the trial we’ll get a grade.”